Working in Czech Republic

-- Cost of living: Study in the Czech Republic states that the average living costs of a student, to cover food, accommodation, public transport and culture, ranges from £280–£615 per month, depending on lifestyle and spending habits.
+- Cost of living: Study in Czech Republic states that the average living costs of a student, to cover food, accommodation, public transport and culture, ranges from £280–£615 per month, depending on lifestyle and spending habits.
 Prague remains slightly cheaper than most European capital cities for things like food and transport; though luxury goods are often more expensive.
 You can get discounts on transport, restaurants and more with an International Student Identity Card (ISIC).

 - Internet domain: .cz

 - Currency: Czech koruna (CZK)

 - Health: the quality of healthcare in the Czech Republic is very good.
 Waiting times are short and services are affordable.
 EU citizens just need to have the European Health Insurance Card (EHIC) in order to receive free medical care.

 - Type of government: parliamentary republic.

 - Laws and customs: Czech Republic is one of the most liberal countries in the EU where drugs are concerned.
-While the sale of drugs is illegal, penalties are not harsh for possession of small amounts of a variety of illicit substances is a misdemeanor, subject to a fine equal to a parking ticket.
+While the sale of drugs is illegal, penalties are not harsh for possession of small amounts of a variety of illicit substances.
 It is also one of the most liberal countries in Europe with regard to gay rights, and registered same-sex partnerships have most of the rights of marriage.
 Carry your passport with you at all times for identification.